How Chiropractic Can Help Breastfeeding

 1. Can your baby turn his or her head to nurse?

-In order to successfully breastfeed on both sides, your baby needs to be able to turn its head with no restriction or discomfort.
+To successfully breastfeed on both sides, your baby needs to be able to turn its head with no restriction or discomfort.
 The birth process was just as hard on the baby as it was for you!
-The pulling, turning, stretching, and twisting out of a small opening creates stress in the delicate bones of your babies’ neck.
+The pulling, turning, stretching, and twisting out of a small opening creates stress in the delicate bones of your baby’s neck.
 Research has shown this to be the case in over 95% of babies immediately after birth.
 The stress in their neck will make it difficult to properly turn to a comfortable position to successfully nurse.
-Chiropractors that are specially trained to work with kids and infants can work to correct this stress with very gentle adjustments.
+Chiropractors who are specially trained to work with kids and infants can work to correct this stress with very gentle adjustments.

 2. Is their palate and jaw aligned properly?

-The roof of your babies’ mouth is supposed to be smooth and curved just enough to create a proper seal.
-If the bones that make up the roof of their mouth are not aligned properly, it can create a loss of suction and subsequent frustration from you and the baby.
+The roof of your baby’s mouth is supposed to be smooth and curved just enough to create a proper seal.
+If the bones that make up the roof of their mouth are not aligned properly, it can create a loss of suction and subsequent frustration for you and the baby.

 The jaw is also another important joint that needs to be working properly for healthy nursing.
 It moves in little rocking motions when nursing and can be difficult to tell if it isn’t working properly.

-Chiropractors that are specially trained to help with cranial and latch issues will be able to identify and resolve these issues.
+Chiropractors who are specially trained to help with cranial and latch issues will be able to identify and resolve these issues.

 3. Do they have a rooting and sucking reflex?

-The sucking and rooting reflex are supposed to be present at birth.
+The sucking and rooting reflexes are supposed to be present at birth.
 These are normal reflexes that are part of why a baby can instinctively nurse.

 Rooting reflex: